Brant Broughton: Notable people

 The theologian William Warburton, later the Bishop of Gloucester, lived in Brant Broughton for eighteen years.
 During this time, Warburton's research resulted in his treatises Alliance between Church and State (1736) and Divine Legation of Moses (2 vols., 1737–41).

-In 1798, Sir Richard Sutton, 2nd Baronet of Norwood Park, Nottinghamshire, was born in Brant Broughton.
+In 1798, Sir Richard Sutton 2nd Baronet of Norwood Park, Nottinghamshire, was born in Brant Broughton.
+(See Sutton baronets of Norwood Park (1772).)